2022-2027 PROPOSED TOURISM BUSINESS IMPROVEMENT DISTRICT

 How does the CITBID assessment differ from transient occupancy tax that guests pay?

 The CITBID is an assessment, not a tax.
 Unlike TOT, CITBID funds must be used to provide services that directly benefit the lodging and golf cart businesses located within the District.
 Funds will be specifically used for marketing the destination and cannot be diverted for government programs.
 The CITBID will be governed by a governance committee that represents lodging and golf cart businesses in the District, giving control of the CITBID to those who benefit from it.
-Love Catalina - Catalina Island Tourism Authority will then manage the operations and programs of the CITBID in accordance with a District Plan.
+Love Catalina - Catalina Island Tourism Authority will then implement programs of the CITBID in accordance with a District Plan, at the direction of the TBID Committee.

 Why does Catalina Island need a Tourism Business Improvement District?